entelognathus/Lungfish-phylogeny/character list of lungfishes 2024.md

 > - Challands *et al*., (2019; char.
 40).

 86. Ratio of posterior length to anterior length of parasphenoid: (0) less than 1 or about 1; (1) greater than 1.
-> - This distinction is usually made between the body (or corpus) of the parasphenoid and the stalk.
-In some taxa this distinction is very clear.
-But in many cases, this is not so obvious (e.g. *Dipterus*).
 > - Challands *et al*., (2019; char.
 41).
+> - Cui *et al*.
+(2022): "This distinction is usually made between the body (or corpus) of the parasphenoid and the stalk.
+In some taxa this distinction is very clear.
+But in many cases, this is not so obvious (e.g. *Dipterus*)."

 87. Furrow on ventral surface of parasphenoid stalk: (0) absent; (1) present.
 > - Challands *et al*., (2019; char.
 42).
-> - *Psarolepis* from ‘0’ to ‘-’.

 88. Furrow on dorsal surface of parasphenoid stalk: (0) absent; (1) present.
 > - Challands *et al*., (2019; char.
 43).

 89. Parasphenoid bearing denticle-lined ascending process: (0) no; (1) yes.
 > - Lu *et al*., (2017; char.
 113), Challands *et al*., (2019; char.
 44).
-> - *Chirodipterus wildungensis* from ‘?’ to ‘0’ (Säve-Söderbergh, 1952) Fig. 10, p.
-22.

 90. Dental material on parasphenoid: (0) present; (1) absent.
 > - Challands *et al*., (2019; char.
 45).
-> - *Psarolepis* from ‘?’ to ‘0’.

 91. Parasphenoid reaching posterior margin of occiput: (0) no; (1) yes.
 > - Challands *et al*., (2019; char.
 46).
-> - This assumes the presence of a stalk.
-Can only be coded for taxa with a stalked paraphenoid.
+> - Cui *et al*.
+(2022): "This assumes the presence of a stalk.
+Can only be coded for taxa with a stalked paraphenoid."
-> - *Chirodipterus wildungensis* from ‘?’ to ‘1’ (Säve-Söderbergh, 1952) Fig. 10, p.
-22

 92. Shape of parasphenoid: (0) anteriad elongated, (1) plow-shaped, (2) with lozenge, 3. round anterior portion, 4. angled anterior portion.
 > - Schultze and Marshall (1993; char.
 49), Schultze and Chorn (1997; char.
 18), Schultze (2001; char.
 49), Schultze (2004; char.
 34), Challands *et al*., (2019; char.
 47).